Aaron Schaffhausen: Crime

 On July 10, 2012, Schaffhausen sent a text message to his ex-wife requesting a visit to their daughters.
 His ex-wife was not present at the house, and the babysitter left after Schaffhausen arrived.
-He slit the throats of the three girls.
+He slit the throats of the three girls with a knife.
 He also strangled Cecilia.
 Amara, Sophie, and Cecilia were 11, 8, and 5.
 Schaffhausen later called his ex-wife to tell her that he had killed them.
 A can of gasoline was spilled onto the ground.

 Schaffhausen turned himself in at a police station in River Falls.
 He was charged with three murders and attempted arson.
 His bond was set to $2 million.

 Trial and punishment

-On March 29, 2013 Schaffhausen entered a "guilty but insane" plea.
+On March 29, 2013, Schaffhausen entered a "guilty but insane" plea.
 Prosecutors accused him of killing the girls to get revenge against his ex-wife.
-Schaffhausen stated that this was his motive, but that he did not know right from wrong due to a mental issue.
+Schaffhausen stated that this was indeed his motive, but that he did not know right from wrong due to a mental issue.
 He also pleaded guilty to attempted arson.
 According to prosecutors, Schaffhausen disliked that his ex-wife was romantically involved with someone else, and he had resentment over the divorce.

 In April 2013 a jury ruled that Schaffhausen was sane when he committed the murders.
 Jurors took three and a half hours to conclude that Schaffhausen knew right from wrong despite his mental issues.
 Howard Cameron, the St. Croix County judge, gave him three life sentences without parole, one for each victim.
 In 2014 Cameron also made Schaffhausen pay over $14,000 in restitution to Jessica Schaffhausen; about one-fourth of the money given by his family and any money he earns while in prison will be garnished and given to his ex-wife.
 In addition he was asked to pay witness costs of $10,000.
 In 2015 one of Schaffhausen's appeals was denied.

 Schaffhausen was housed in the St. Croix County Jail during his trial.
 He entered the Wisconsin Department of Corrections in July 2013, and is incarcerated at Waupun Correctional Institution.